 Living in Jacksonville, we are lucky to be so close to so many amazing places and gorgeous state parks.
-During the winter months it’s the perfect time to head to Blue Springs State Park in Orange City, FL near Orlando.
+One of our favorites winter day trips from Jacksonville is Blue Springs State Park in Orange City, FL near Orlando.

 Why visit Blue Springs State Park this winter you ask?
 Because during the colder months hundreds of manatees seeks these warmer waters (in 2018 they had a record 485 manatees).
 You can see a river full of sea cows and their babies while you stroll along the boardwalk.